fastify/fastify/docs/Reference/Logging.md

 ```

 Enabling the logger with appropriate configuration for both local development
-and production and test environment requires bit more configuration:
+and production and test environment requires a bit more configuration:

 ```js
 const envToLogger = {